University students and staff are entitled to borrow up to 30 items.

 Even if nobody else requests your loan item(s), the automatic renewal of the due date will stop after 12 months.
 This policy is to minimise loss of library stock and ensure long term loan items are available for users if and when requested.

 Inter-Library Loan items have a due date that cannot be automatically extended.
 You should contact library staff for advice if you want to keep the book for longer.

 You will need your library card to enter the library, please make use of the hand sanitiser provided and be mindful of social distancing from others in the area.

-Post your books through the returns slots adjacent to the Issue Desk and they will be processed in the days following to be discharged from your account.
+Post your borrowed items through the returns slots adjacent to the Issue Desk and they will be processed in the days following to be discharged from your account.

-If you can't return your books in person you can post them back to the library.
-You are responsible for books until we receive them.
+If you can't return your loans in person you can post them back to the library.
+You are responsible for loaned items until we receive them.
 You should get postal insurance or use a tracking service in case of loss or damage but don't be concerned about the speed of delivery - there is usually no need to use a Next Day Delivery service for example.

 You can return items to the Library by post via: